Phoenix Area Service

 Answers about repair, replacement, maintenance, and service.

-What is an HVAC disconnect?
+What does an HVAC disconnect do?

 Can a bad disconnect stop the AC from starting?

-Can a disconnect cause a burning smell?
+Can a disconnect cause a burning electrical smell?

 Should I bypass a bad disconnect?